-- Awarded Bronze Certification in the 2016 Bicycle Friendly University Program; This is a 5 year designation (up from Honorable Mention in 2015). - Developed a plan for covered bicycle parking on campus. - The City of Kirksville approved enhancements to the city-wide hiking trails. - Ride Share Programs established for students and staff. - Investigated a car sharing program-it was cost prohibitive.
+- Launched a bicycle share program (based out of the Rec Center) - Annual bicycle sale (40 bicycles sold in 2018) - Awarded Bronze Certification in the 2016 Bicycle Friendly University Program; This is a 5 year designation (up from Honorable Mention in 2015). - Developed a plan for covered bicycle parking on campus. - The City of Kirksville approved enhancements to the city-wide hiking and biking trails. - Ride Share Programs established for students and staff. - Investigated a car sharing program-it was cost prohibitive.

-Economics and Planning Highlights through June 2017
+Economics and Planning Highlights through June 2019